Can Medical Identity Theft Impact Your MIB Underwriting Services Consumer File?

 MIB is the largest, most successful cooperative effort in North America to detect and deter errors, omissions and misrepresentations made on insurance applications.
 It operates the flagship MIB Checking Service, a shared, confidential, industry-wide database used in the individual underwriting of policies for life, health, disability income, critical illness and long-term care insurance.
 Its mission is to detect misrepresentations and potential fraud on applications for insurance and to prevent anti-selection, thereby helping to keep insurance premiums affordable for all consumers.
 MIB's business model involves the authorized collection of underwriting information in coded form from its members, the secure maintenance of that coded information, and the authorized dissemination of it to MIB members.
 For additional information, please refer to "About MIB" on this website.

 Commentators have inappropriately recommended that consumers should contact MIB to review their "healthcare" records for evidence of identity theft.
-Fortunately, however, a criminal who is predisposed to steal your medical or financial identity would have little interest in pilfering your MIB Consumer File.
-That is because your MIB Consumer File (if you have one) does not contain personal identifiers that make individuals vulnerable to identity theft such as unencrypted Social Security numbers (SSN) (or a SIN in Canada), driver's license numbers or financial account numbers or PINs.
-In addition, MIB Consumer Files do not contain health plan member identification numbers—the precious piece of data that would be needed by a medical identity thief to use your health plan coverage.
+Fortunately, however, a criminal who is predisposed to steal your medical identity would have little interest in pilfering your MIB Underwriting Services Consumer File.
+That is because MIB Underwriting Services Consumer Files do not contain health plan member identification numbers—the precious piece of data that would be needed by a medical identity thief to use your health plan coverage.

 Furthermore, MIB only receives very limited data in coded form from member insurers, and does not receive the actual or complete details about an applicant's medical conditions.
 In other words, information about a consumer's medical or other conditions (typically hazardous avocations or adverse driving records) is translated into MIB's codes.
 These codes can be thought of as an "early" form of encryption that is both highly confidential and proprietary to MIB.
 Therefore, this information, even if it were decoded, could not lead to identity theft or financial fraud.

-Many consumers do not even have an MIB Consumer File because MIB receives and shares information solely from and with a member insurer, and only when a consumer applies for insurance with an MIB member and consents to this exchange.
-Therefore, consumers will only have an MIB Consumer File if they have applied for individually underwritten life, health, disability income, long-term care or critical illness insurance with a member insurer within the past 7 years or earlier depending on applicable law.
+Many consumers do not even have an MIB Underwriting Services Consumer File because MIB receives and shares information solely from and with a member insurer, and only when a consumer applies for insurance with an MIB member and consents to this exchange.
+Therefore, consumers will not have an MIB Underwriting Services Consumer File if they have not applied for individually underwritten life, health, disability income, long-term care or critical illness insurance with a member insurer within the past 7 years or earlier depending on applicable law.

 MIB and its members are fully committed to maintaining accurate and confidential records in its database.
 To maintain accurate records, MIB and its members operate in conformity with MIB's longstanding General Rules and the federal Fair Credit Reporting Act ("FCRA").
 Under the General Rules, each member insurer is obligated to promptly cancel, correct or supplement any codes reported to MIB when it discovers or otherwise receives information indicating that such report was inaccurate or incomplete.
 MIB also has a robust data quality program, and regularly audits members to ensure the quality of the consumer data reported to MIB.
 Further, each member insurer signs an annual pledge to warrant that it has "an adequate system for the complete, accurate and timely reporting of information to MIB using MIB's proprietary codes."